vcasas/discounter-customized/README.md

 discounter-customized
 =====================

-Other's project I adpated to resolve an practical exercise
+Other's project that I've adpated in order to resolve an practical exercise